Basic Time Complexity

 and j

-Simply put: When you see nested for loops, the time complexity is .
+Simply put: when you see nested for loops, the time complexity is .

 Example Four, Time Complexity , Space Complexity :